occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 It should also be noted that Spring takes care of re-attaching to MongoDB if there's a connection issue or other transient errors.
 This can be configured when creating the `MongoTemplate` instance.

-When it comes to retries, if the "action" fails (i.e. if the higher-order function you provide when calling `subscribe` throws an exception), Occurrent doesn't provide retries out of the box.
+When it comes to retries, if the "action" fails (i.e. if the higher-order function you provide when calling `subscribe` throws an exception), either using something like [Spring Retry](https://github.com/spring-projects/spring-retry) or the [Occurrent Retry Module](#retry-configuration-blocking).
+By default, all subscription models will use the Occurrent retry module with exponential backoff starting with 100 ms and progressively go up to max 2 seconds wait time between each retry when reading/saving/deleting the subscription position.
+You can customize this by passing an instance of `RetryStrategy` to the `SpringMongoSubscriptionModel` constructor.

-This is most likely something you want to add, and since you're using Spring you probably want to look into [Spring Retry](https://github.com/spring-projects/spring-retry).
-For example consider that you have a simple Spring bean that writes each cloud event to a repository:
+If you want to disable the Occurrent retry module, pass `RetryStrategy.none()` to the `SpringMongoSubscriptionModel` constructor and then handle retries anyway you find fit.
+For example, let's say you want to use `spring-retry`, and you have a simple Spring bean that writes each cloud event to a repository:

 ```java
 @Component